Better camera, faster processor, and longer battery life are the highlights of the iPhone 13 line.

 To that end, Apple is introducing a new Cinematic Mode for shooting video.
 It shoots in Dolby HDR and allows for a slick new automatic (or manual) rack focus mode that lets you change focus even after shooting.
 A new Photographic Styles feature lets you choose and customize one of four different styles that will get applied during the image processing pipeline, rather than a post-processing filter.

 The iPhone 13 Pro and Pro Max have even more improvements.
 The new telephoto camera has a 3x zoom (77mm) and now supports Night Mode.
 The UltraWide camera has an f/1.8 aperture and autofocus, which Apple says improves low light performance by 92 percent.
 The standard 12MP wide camera is even bigger with 1.9-micron pixels and an f/1.5 aperture, which combine to a 2.2x improvement in low light, according to Apple.
 The new lens array focuses as close as 2cm, which allows for greatly improved macro photography.

-Later this year, Apple will introduce ProRes recording to the iPhone 13 Pro, enabled by new hardware-accelerated encoding in the A15 Bionic.
+iOS 15.1, Apple introduced ProRes recording to the iPhone 13 Pro, enabled by new hardware-accelerated encoding in the A15 Bionic.
 You’ll be able to capture ProRes video up to 4K at 30fps.